xelacast/consequence/docs/IDEAS.md

 First step is to be able to toggle and submit these forms to a submit function.
 This will get highly dependable fast.

 Use Different forms with different data steps that all work together.
-Use context to change state for submiting the forms?
+Use context to change state for submitting the forms?

 ### Tech Debt/ Design Systems